 This PhD program will help you develop your skills as a school leader or administrator.

-Develop forward-thinking dynamic leadership approaches that result in the improvement of student learning.
-Our PhD in Educational Studies Educational Leadership specialization expands your understanding of the disciplines that influence education, systems thinking, strategic planning, cultural responsiveness, and facilitation of collaborative efforts for school improvement.
+Develop forward-thinking dynamic leadership approaches that result in the improvement of K-12 student learning.
+Designed for working educational leaders who can use their experience as a platform for their studies, our Educational Leadership specialization expands your understanding of the disciplines that influence education, systems thinking, strategic planning, cultural responsiveness, and facilitation of collaborative efforts for school improvement.

 See expected program outcomes.